Home /

 April 14, 2019

 A. Hi Tania.
-I know this is confusing to people but there are both single-component and two-component resin coating systems.
+I know this is confusing to people, but there are both single-component and two-component resin coating systems.

 An example of a single component coating is typical latex or oil-based house paint or wall paint.
 The solvent evaporates or dries; everything that is needed is contained in the single-can of paint except possibly a 'thinner' like acetone.

 An example of a two-component resin is your typical "epoxy" glue where two tubes of stuff are mixed together.
 The one tube might be called the base or sometimes "part A", and the other tube might be called hardener, or catalyst, or sometimes "part B".
-Without the hardener or catalyst the base will remain a syrupy glop that never dries -- because the hardening depends upon a chemical reaction between the two parts, not simple evaporation.
+Without the hardener or catalyst the base will remain a syrupy glop that never dries -- because the curing or hardening depends upon a chemical reaction between the two parts, not simple evaporation.

-I think the answer to your question is that the "acetone plus polyester" recipe is for a single component resin; it's not suggesting that you can use acetone in place of the catalyst hardener in a two-component claearcoat.
+I think the answer to your question is that the "acetone plus polyester" recipe is for a single component resin; it's not suggesting that you can use acetone in place of the catalyst hardener in a two-component clearcoat.
 I suspect that if you tried that it would remain a syrupy glop whether air-dried or baked.

 Regards,